Issue #66 October 2023

 Considering that the primary objective of my essay is to establish whether causation can be justified from a logical point of view, I provided the formal proof of Aristotle’s argument for causation in §3, in order to avoid the imprecision of natural language.
 As for the formal proof, there are three things to be noted: (I) the premises were presumed to be true, (II) given that logical proofs are deductive, they can only concern the relation of entailment that the arrangement of its variables hold, and (III) regardless of the matter of the argument, as long as the premises are presumed to be true, the formal proof will always be valid.
 Hence validity is related only to variables, not to the matter which the variables might represent.
 As for the idea of soundness of an argument, there is very little that can be said.
 Since the material analysis is reliant upon the general claim of induction, which, in turn, is unjustified, to establish whether a premise is true or not does not belong to the domain of logic.
 The same applies to the principle of causation.
 Given that causation is reliant upon the data of the external world, and that the relation of pure thought with the external world does not belong to the domain of logic, causation is illogical in any case.
 To the question whether causation can be justified from a logical point of view, the answer is no.

-Felipe Bertoldo is a philosopher and the author of political-philosophical articles published in newspapers and magazines such as Nova Offensiva and Tribuna de São Paulo.
-He began his formal studies in philosophy at the Organización Internacional Nueva Acropolis and completed the Theory of Knowledge programme at the Oxford University DCE.
-His research interests are mainly in epistemology, philosophy of science and philosophy of logic.
+Felipe Bertoldo is a philosopher and the author of philosophical articles published in newspapers and magazines such as Epoché Magazine and Tribuna de São Paulo.
+He completed the Theory of Knowledge programme at the Oxford University DCE, and currently studies philosophy at the Federal University of Paraná.
+Felipe Bertoldo conducts research mainly in the following areas: philosophy of logic, epistemology, and philosophy of science.

 Abbreviations & Works Cited